Difficulty: Intermediate to Advanced

 This early season South Fork / North Fork American River Rafting trip is an ideal choice for those wanting to warm up on some Class 3 rapids, before stepping up to some exciting Class 4 action on the 2nd day.
 The spring time flows on the South Fork American River are often at higher water levels than during the summer, which makes for additional excitement.
 Great overnight trip for adventurous first time rafters who are looking for an early season spring run.

-The first morning we meet at our camp and transport you to the put-in at the Hwy 49 bridge, Here you receive pre-trip instruction and your equipment before launching the rafts.
-Please ask if you would like to arrange to come into camp the night before your trip.
+The first morning we meet you at our South Fork American Riverside kitchen for breakfast.
+We rendezvous in the parking lot at 10:30am and transport you to the put-in at the Hwy 49 bridge.
+Here you receive pre-trip instruction and your equipment before launching the rafts.

-The South Fork American River “Gorge” rafting trip starts fairly gently, with 4 miles of Class 2 rapids to warm up on.
+Day 1 rafting on the South Fork American River lower Gorge Run trip starts fairly gently, with 4 miles of Class 2 rapids to warm up on.
 We pull into camp for a delicious riverside lunch spread.
 After lunch the excitement builds on the remaining 9 miles.
 The rafts enter the ‘Gorge’ where the rapids occur frequently, with many Class 3-3+ rapids like Fowler’s Rock, Satan’s Cesspool, Bouncing Rock, and Hospital Bar.
 There are numerous milder and fun rapids along the way.
 The raft trip ends at Folsom Lake where you are served cold drinks as you are returned by bus to the meeting location/camp.

 On the second morning, awake to the sound of the river and the aroma of coffee brewing.
 Personal gear should be packed while the guides prepare a great breakfast.
 Departure time from camp varies depending on the allocated start time we have on the North Fork American.
 So be sure to check with your guides and know where they want you to be and at what time.
 We will usually depart from camp no later than 9:00 am for our second day of more challenging rapids on the North Fork American River rafting.
 Usually we caravan to Auburn and then we transport you to the put-in near Colfax.